alejandraluaces/TIY_Application/readme.md

 ### BEM Naming Convention

+I use a combination of naming conventions on this site, so you could say that I use BEMSMACSSOOCSS.
+Ridiculous.
+In my opinion, BEM really lends itself to the atomic design structure and way of thinking, so I'll talk a little about that.

 BEM stands for `block`, `element`, `modifier`.
 To keep better organized and maintain more generic, reusable elements, its advisable to use BEM naming conventions.
 It's a wiiiiddle complicated at first so I'll try to demistify it.

 Really, on any site, we can define anything as a block.
 Say you have a sign up form that will appear different ways across your site.
 The basic `block` will look like this: